Watts-Lab/task-mapping/tasks/Allocating Resources to Programs.md

     > 1. To purchase a new computer system for the county government in order to hold local taxes constant.
     > 2. To establish a community arts program featuring art, music, and dance programs for children and adults.
     > 3. To establish an additional shelter for the homeless in the community.
-11. Submit the team’s final choices by sending a message for each program starting with its number in the list above as well as the amount of money allocated and the main reason.
+11. Submit the team final choices by sending a message for each program starting with its number in the list above as well as the amount of money allocated and the main reason.
 Use this format:
     > 1. $$$ reason
     > 2. $$$ reason
     > 3. $$$ reason